 These actions will receive the highest amount of points (e.g. 30+) and should push your contact into the category of “sales qualified leads.”

-How to implement a successful lead scoring model
+How to set up lead scoring with Sendinblue

-Now that you have identified the key actions your contacts take before becoming customers, it’s time to put your lead scoring model into action!
+You’ve identified the key actions your contacts take before becoming customers.
+Now it’s time to put your lead scoring model into action with Sendinblue.

 Assign points to actions in marketing automation workflows